kevcodez/kevcodez-blog/docs/posts/2020-02-02-alerting-kibana-uptime/README.md

 ---
-title: "Alerting downtimes in Slack using Heartbeat and KiElasticsearchbana Watchers"
+title: "Alerting downtimes in Slack using Heartbeat and Elasticsearch Watchers"
 date: "2020-02-02"
 ---